Heavy Russian barrage on Ukraine, no water for most of Kyiv - KESQ

 Hundreds of localities in seven Ukrainian regions were left without power, he said in a Facebook post, adding that “the consequences could have been much worse” if the Ukrainian forces hadn’t shot down most of the Russian missiles.

-Loud explosions were heard across the Ukrainian capital in the early morning as residents prepared to go to work.
-The emergency services sent out text message warnings about the threat of a missile attack, and air raid sirens wailed for three hours during the morning commute.
+Loud explosions were heard across the Ukrainian capital as residents prepared to go to work.
+The emergency services sent out text message warning about the threat of a missile attack, and air raid sirens wailed for three hours during the morning commute.

 “The Kremlin is taking revenge for military failures on peaceful people who are left without electricity and heat before the winter,” Kyiv region Gov. Oleksii Kuleba said.

-Kyiv Mayor Vitali Klitschko said 80% of consumers in the city of 3 million people were left without water supplies because of the damage to a power facility.
+Kyiv Mayor Vitali Klitschko said 80% of consumers in the city of 3 million people were left without water because of damage to a power facility.

-Local authorities were working on restoring the supplies as soon as possible, Klitschko said, telling Kyiv residents in the meantime to “stock up on water from the nearest pump rooms and points of sale.”
+Local authorities were working urgently to restore the water supply, Klitschko said, telling Kyiv residents in the meantime to “stock up on water from the nearest pump rooms and points of sale.”

-Andriy Yermak, the head of the office of President Volodymyr Zelenskyy, vowed that the attacks on civilian facilities would not weaken Ukraine’s resistance.
+Andriy Yermak, the head of President Volodymyr Zelenskyy’s office, vowed that the attacks on civilian facilities would not weaken Ukraine’s resistance.

 “We will persevere, and generations of Russians will pay a high price for their disgrace,” Yermak said.

-The attacks occurred just before Czech Prime Minister Petr Fiala and many top members of his government, including the foreign, defense and interior ministers, arrived in Kyiv in the latest show of support from European leaders for Ukraine.
+The attacks occurred just before Czech Prime Minister Petr Fiala and many top members of his government — including the foreign, defense and interior ministers — arrived in Kyiv in the latest show of European leaders’ support for Ukraine.

 “The Ukrainians are fighting not only for their country but also for the whole of Europe.
 Our support must continue,” Fiala tweeted from Kyiv.

-Smoke was seen rising from the left bank of the Dnieper River in Kyiv, either from a missile strike or where it was shot down by Ukrainian forces.
+Smoke rose from the left bank of the Dnieper River in Kyiv, either from a missile strike or where Ukrainian forces shot it down.

 Associated Press reporters saw soldiers inspecting a crater and debris from where one of the missiles landed on the outskirts of Kyiv.
-The missiles flew fast and low to the ground and sounded like bombs exploding, according to locals who saw the missiles.
+The missiles flew fast and low and sounded like bombs exploding, according to witnesses.

 Prime Minister Shmyhal said that in the Kyiv, Zaporizhzhia, Dnipropetrovsk and Kharkiv regions, emergency power shutdowns were underway.
 “Today, just like in previous weeks, it is important that Ukrainians consume energy mindfully and reduce the load on the grid,” the official said.